Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: ZKP Protocol for Goishi Hiroi

 \subsection{Setup}

-First, publicly place a \mybox{1} on each cell with a stone and a \mybox{0} on each empty cell in the Goishi Hiroi grid.
-Also, extend the grid by $n-1$ cells in all directions by publicly placing ``dummy cards'' $\mybox{3}$s around the grid.
-Then, turn all cards face-down.
-We now have an $(3n-2) \times (3n-2)$ matrix of cards (see Fig. \ref{fig44}).
+$P$ publicly places a \mybox{1} on each cell with a stone and a \mybox{0} on each empty cell in the Goishi Hiroi grid. $P$ also publicly appends $n-1$ rows and $n-1$ columns of ``dummy cards'' $\mybox{3}$s to the bottom and to the right of the grid.
+Then, turn over all face-up cards.
+We now have a $(2n-1) \times (2n-1)$ matrix of cards (see Fig. \ref{fig44}).

-Note that if we arrange all cards in the matrix into a single sequence $C=(c_1,c_2,...,$ $c_{(3n-2)^2})$, starting at the top-left corner and going from left to right in Row 1, then from left to right in Row 2, and so on, we can locate exactly where the four neighbors of any given card are.
-Namely, the cards on the neighbor to the north, east, south, and west of a cell containing $c_i$ are $c_{i-3n+2}$, $c_{i+1}$, $c_{i+3n-2}$, and $c_{i-1}$, respectively.
+Note that if we arrange all cards in the matrix into a single sequence $C=(c_1,c_2,...,$ $c_{(2n-1)^2})$, starting at the top-left corner and going from left to right in Row 1, then from left to right in Row 2, and so on, we can locate exactly where the four neighbors of any given card are.
+Namely, the cards on the neighbor to the north, east, south, and west of a cell containing $c_i$ are $c_{i-2n+1}$, $c_{i+1}$, $c_{i+2n-1}$, and $c_{i-1}$, respectively.